 VERMONT Vt.
-House Bill 426, 2021 Vermont Laws No. 72 2021 Vermont legislation requires, by June 2023, that all public and independent schools conduct radon testing in any school that has not been tested in the past five years.
-Testing must be done in accordance with ANSI/AARST protocols.
+House Bill 426, 2021 Vermont Laws No. 72 2021 Vermont legislation requires, by June 2025, that all public and independent schools conduct radon testing in accordance with ANSI/AARST protocols, in any school that has not been tested in the past five years.
+Requires schools to make available the radon measurement results to each employee and student at the school.
 TESTING VIRGINIA Va.
 Code § 22.1-138 Virginia education law requires every school building to be tested for radon.
 Schools must maintain and make available for review their radon test results, and school districts must report results to the Department of Health.
 TESTING WEST VIRGINIA W.V.
 Code § 18-9E-3; W. Va.
 Code St. Rules § 164-4-9 West Virginia education law requires the Division of Health to perform radon testing in new schools within one year of occupancy and at least every five years thereafter.
-The testing must include all major student-occupied areas at or below grade level.
+The testing must include all major student- occupied areas at or below grade level.
 The law also requires mitigation if testing reveals elevated radon levels.
 The regulation implementing the law requires test results to be filed at the school and with the Bureau for Public Health.
 TESTING MITIGATION

-Rev. Oct.
-2021

-© Environmental Law Institute®
+Rev. Feb.
+2023 © Environmental Law Institute®